Initial SDK setup for Android SDK

 📘

-Refer to exponea_configuration.json in the example app for an example configuration file.
+Refer to exponea_configuration.json in the Example app for Android SDK for an example configuration file.

 Your Application's onCreate() method is the best place to do the initialization - it's called only once and very early in the application lifecycle.
 Application is the class for maintaining global application state.